vovkos/jancy/doc/language/rst/type_ptr_function.rst

 Function Pointers
 =================

-Remember nested C language declarators of death needed to describe a pointer to a function, which returns a pointer to a function, which returns yet another pointer, and so on?
+Remember nested C language **declarators of death** needed to describe a pointer to a function, which returns a pointer to a function, which returns yet another pointer, and so on?

-Nested declarators are evil!
-Fortunately, there are other ways to achieve the same result.
+Nested declarators are **evil**!
+Fortunately, there are **other ways** to achieve the same result.
 Jancy uses a different approach, which is much easier to read while allowing to declare function pointers of arbitrary complexity.

 .. code-block:: jnc